 We are following all recommendations from health agencies and World Health Organization.
 This includes social distancing and consistent sanitation as the number one way to prevent the spread of the virus in our facilities.

 Personal hygiene.
 We have been communicating personal prevention advice since mid-February such as the need to wash hands frequently and keep hands away from the face.
-We are encouraging Associates to wear masks and have a supply of masks available for Associates who would like one.
+Face mask usage in our company facilities is aligned with local governmental policies and we have a supply of masks available at all times for Associates who would like one.

 Professional cleaning.
 Our professional cleaning contractor is cleaning high-touch common surfaces such as bathrooms, water fountains, door handles, and handrails three times per day.
 Sign-off sheets in each of these areas ensure we meet these minimums.